Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

 - take measures to avoid insect bites, including using insect repellent and wearing long, loose-fitting, light-coloured clothing

-Wild polio virus was recently identified in sewage samples collected at two locations in greater Cairo.
+Wild polio virus has previously been identified in sewage samples collected at two locations in greater Cairo.
 Seek medical advice if you have concerns.

 The World Health Organization has confirmed human deaths from avian influenza ('bird flu') in Egypt, including in early 2015.